 ## "applicants" "babynames" "births" "lifetables"

-Another very useful source of help included in most of the packages is the vignettes, which are documents where the authors show some functionalities of their package in a more detailed way.
+Another very useful source of help included in most of the packages are the vignettes, which are documents where the authors show some functionalities of their package in a more detailed way.
 Following vignettes is a great way to get your hands dirty with the common uses of the package, so it's a perfect way to start working with it before doing your own analysis.

 As you might remember, the information of vignettes contained in a given package is also available in its DOCUMENTATION file locally or online, but you can also obtain the list of vignettes included in your installed packages with the function